Best camera lenses of 2022

 Q: What is the best lens for everyday photography?

 That’s easy.
 The best lens for everyday photography is a fast, 50mm prime lens.
 A 50mm lens on a full-frame camera best approximates the field of view we see with our eyes.
-These lenses are usually compact so they won’t weigh you down when you’re out and about taking pictures and can be used for everything from portraits to If you’re shooting with an APS-C or Micro Four Thirds camera, keep the crop factor in mind to get the closest to a 50mm equivalent.
+These lenses are usually compact so they won’t weigh you down when you’re out and about taking and can be used for everything from portraits to If you’re shooting with an APS-C or Micro Four Thirds camera, keep the crop factor in mind to get the closest to a 50mm equivalent.

 IF you don’t want a prime lens, a normal zoom—something that starts at the wide-angle and goes to a short telephoto like the 24-70mm lenses pros often use—will give you maximum flexibility.